chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 ^ no joke if you take one damn thing from this treatise, then this is it

+#### DON"T WORRY IT WILL END

+This is really a tough time to be a parent.
+You are absolutely demolished, your child is adorable but doesn't really react to you all that much, you have a pile of thank-yous to write.
+You'lle probably say to yourself "I can't live like this."
+The good news is you won't have to.
+Just don't forget to breath and stay hydrated.

 ## 6 weeks -> 6 months

 Okay things are smoothing out now.
 Your baby is making eye contact with you and smiling.
 His or her facial features are slightly more developed and there seems to be some rhythm to the day.